Martchus/syncthingtray/README.md

       updated archive with a dynamically linked executable

 ## Build instructions
 The application depends on [c++utilities](https://github.com/Martchus/cpp-utilities) and [qtutilities](https://github.com/Martchus/qtutilities) and is built the same way as these libaries.
 For basic instructions checkout the README file of [c++utilities](https://github.com/Martchus/cpp-utilities).
-For building this straight, see the next section.
+For building this straight, see the section above.

+### Further dependencies
-The following Qt 5 modules are requried (version 5.7 or newer): core network dbus gui widgets svg webenginewidgets/webkitwidgets
+The following Qt 5 modules are requried (version 5.6 or newer): core network dbus gui widgets svg webenginewidgets/webkitwidgets

 The built-in web view is optional (see section "Select Qt module for WebView").

 To build the plugin for Dolphin integration KIO is also requried.
+Additionally, the Dolphin plugin requires Qt 5.8 or newer.
 To skip building the plugin, add `-DNO_FILE_ITEM_ACTION_PLUGIN:BOOL=ON` to the CMake arguments.

 To build the Plasmoid for the Plasma 5 desktop, the Qt 5 module QML and the KF5 module Plasma are required as well.
 Additionally, the Plasmoid requires Qt 5.8 or newer.
 To skip